18 March 2008

 Indeed, it was a male robin and he moved away at my approach but he didn’t stop singing.
 Instead he stayed close to his audience, a female robin.
 With his beak pointed up and wide open, he whispered his song to her and watched for her reaction.

 Was this courtship?
-I did some research in my bird books and on the web and found only a few hints.
+I did some research in books and on the web and found only a few hints.
 Even though robins are very common birds, their courtship activities aren’t distinctive enough to be described any better than “two birds hanging out together.”

 Here were two birds hanging out together and maintaining eye contact while he whispered sweet nothings to her.
 On a cold March day that might be the extent of robin courtship.

 (photo by Chuck Tague)